documentationfor yFiles for HTML 3.0.0.1

 Grouping

 Graphs in yFiles for HTML support nesting nodes in so-called group nodes, as described in the introduction to the graph model.
-GraphEditorInputMode allows to interactively create and handle those as well.
+GraphEditorInputMode allows you to interactively create and handle these group nodes as well.

-By default, selected nodes can be grouped in a newly created group node by pressing Ctrl+G. The selected nodes can also be removed from a group by pressing Ctrl+U.
+By default, you can group selected nodes in a newly created group node by pressing Ctrl+G. You can also remove the selected nodes from a group by pressing Ctrl+U.

-When ungrouping nodes, they will still appear on top of the group node, but are no longer part of that group node.
-This may not immediately be evident because the group node will still be underneath the nodes, but the difference is apparent when moving the nodes afterwards.
+When ungrouping nodes, they will still appear on top of the group node but are no longer part of that group node.
+This may not be immediately evident because the group node will still be underneath the nodes.
+However, the difference becomes apparent when you move the nodes afterward.

-Selected group nodes can also be resized to fit their contents by pressing Ctrl+Shift ⇧+G. Furthermore, nodes can be moved to another group node (or simply out of their current group) by holding the Shift ⇧ key during a move.
+You can also resize selected group nodes to fit their contents by pressing Ctrl+Shift ⇧+G. Furthermore, you can move nodes to another group node (or simply out of their current group) by holding the Ctrl key during a drag.

 GraphEditorInputMode offers a number of properties to configure grouping features and behavior: